bence325/proman/README.md

 ---
 ## How to use

+Without Dcoker
 - Prerequisites: PostgreSQL

 1. Create new database
 2. Run "tables.sql"
+3. Start flask application
+4. Visit localhost:5000 in your browser

+With Docker
+- Prerequisites: Docker, Docker compose

+1. Open terminal and run "docker-compose up"
-3. Visit localhost:5000 in your browser
+2. Visit localhost:5000 in your browser

 ---